Prizren incident: Arrival of the German troops

-In the early hours of 13 June about 100 German soldiers arrived in Prizren from Macedonia to secure the city for another 600 incoming troops that entered at afternoon from Albania, 10 mi to the west.
+In the early hours of 13 June about 100 German soldiers arrived in Prizren from North Macedonia to secure the city for another 600 incoming troops that entered at afternoon from Albania, 10 mi to the west.
 Earlier, a Yugoslav Army outpost at Vrbnica border crossing, recently vacated by 60 soldiers, was looted and vandalized.
 The German soldiers were received as liberators by the ethnic Albanian inhabitants.
 One of their first tasks was to separate a crowd of Kosovar Albanian civilians and Yugoslav troops by forming a human line, after the former pelted a convoy of Kosovar Serb civilians leaving the city.
 There was a tense standoff, but eventually a German officer managed to convince the Serbs to withdraw.
 At the Morinë border crossing, German troops compelled the Serbs to leave the outpost according to schedule when the latter tried to win more time.

 Shooting incident

 As the German troops drove into downtown, along the Bistrica river, they were met by sniper fire from one of the surrounding hills and some houses; they were also allegedly fired at from a Roman Catholic church.
 The soldiers took cover and returned fire.
-A civilian woman was reportedly wounded by the snipers, while the German troops moved to defensive positions below the hill.
+A civilian woman was reportedly wounded by the snipers, however this was never officially confirmed, while the German troops moved to defensive positions below the hill.
 A German fighting vehicle fired a warning burst with a general-purpose Rheinmetall MG 3 machine gun at a passing Yugoslav army truck after a Yugoslav soldier inside brandished an AK-47 assault rifle at a jeering Albanian crowd and fired two shots in the air.

 At dusk, a yellow Zastava 125pz civilian-type vehicle was seen approaching a German armored carrier outside Hotel Theranda, in the center of the city.
-The passenger produced an AK-47 and opened fire at the carrier and at bystanders, who fled for safety.
+According to German reports, the passenger produced an AK-47 and opened fire at the carrier and at bystanders, who fled for safety.
 The German soldiers in the armored vehicle, supported by a Leopard 2 tank that mounted a roadblock, shot back.
 Three paratroopers fired at the car with their Heckler & Koch G36 assault rifles, joined by a non-commissioned officer with his 9mm pistol and by turret-mounted 7.62mm machine guns.
 The combined gunfire killed the driver instantly and critically wounded the shooter.
 A German soldier in the armored carrier was injured in the arm, becoming the first casualty of the overall peacekeeping operation.
 The Germans fired a total of 180 rifle rounds and 40 machine-gun rounds.
 The German firepower was so intense that it pushed the car backward.
 The passenger eventually died of his wounds.
 The shooting lasted 20 minutes.
 The Germans said that the two individuals in the car, both Serbs, were carrying grenades and semi-automatic weapons.